wswartzendruber/la4k/README.md

 # Introduction

 LA4K is a from-scratch logging API for Kotlin Multiplatform.
+It contains two main parts:

-It decouples the API that libraries use to log events from the bridges that applications include to forward those events to actual logging implementations.
+1. `la4k-api`, which **libraries** use to log events in an agnostic manner.
+2. Any one of the bridges which **applications** use to forward those events to a logging implementation.

-# Libraries
+# For Libraries

 Libraries reference `la4k-api` in the same manner regardless of what Kotlin backend they target: